 Residents spoken with and observation of practice evidenced that staff were able to communicate effectively with residents.
-Staff and registered manager confirmed that they had received training in communication/customer care.
+Discussion with the registered manager confirmed that staff had received training in communication/customer care.
+Minutes of monthly house meetings were reviewed during the inspection.

 A review of care records, along with accident and incident reports, confirmed that referral to other healthcare professionals was timely and responsive to the needs of the residents.
-The registered manager confirmed that arrangements were in place, in line with the legislation, to support and advocate for residents.